Lindsey Graham Fast Facts

 Other Facts:

-Growing up, he worked in the pool hall his family owned, the Sanitary Café.
+Growing up, he worked in the pool hall his family owned, the Sanitary Cafe.

-Growing up, he worked in the pool hall his family owned, the Sanitary Café.
+Growing up, he worked in the pool hall his family owned, the Sanitary Cafe.

 His mother and father died within 15 months of each other when Graham was an undergraduate.
 He helped raise his then 13-year-old sister, Darline, and later adopted her.

-In 1994, was the first Republican to be elected to the US House of Representatives from South Carolina since 1877.
+In 1994, he became the first Republican elected to the US House of Representatives from South Carolina since 1877.

 Told reporters in March 2015 that he has never sent an email.